The Second World War was the first time Australians were conscripted to fight overseas.

 The Liberal government brought back compulsory military training in 1951.
 It was abolished eight years later.

-National Service was reintroduced in 1964, and in May 1965 the Liberal government introduced new powers that enabled it to send national servicemen overseas, specifically to fight in Vietnam.
+A national service scheme was reintroduced in 1964, and in May 1965 the Liberal government introduced new powers that enabled it to send national servicemen overseas, specifically to fight in Indonesia and Vietnam.

 In our collection